Other Knee Pain Treatments

 In the hospital :

-After the surgery the patient will be taken to the recovery room for observation.
+After the surgery, the patient will be taken to the recovery room for observation.
 Once the blood pressure, pulse, and breathing are stable and the patient is alert, they will be taken to the overnight hospital room.
 Knee replacement surgery usually requires a hospital stay of several days.

 The patient will be discharged home or to a rehabilitation center.
-In either case, the doctor should arrange for the continuation of the physical therapy until the patient can regain muscle strength and good range of motion.
+In either case, the doctor should arrange for the continuation of physical therapy until the patient can regain muscle strength and a good range of motion.

 At home:

 Once the patient is at home, it is important to keep the surgical area clean and dry.
-The doctor should give specific bathing instructions.
+The doctor should provide specific bathing instructions.
 The stitches or surgical staples should be removed during a follow-up office visit.

 1. Fever and chills